cfech/aws-ai-practitioner/cheatsheet.md

 # Foundation Model Lifecycle

 * **1. Data Selection & Preparation**
-    * **What it is:** Gathering, cleaning, and curating datasets for training or fine-tuning.
+    * Gathering, cleaning, and curating datasets for training or fine-tuning.

 * **2. Model Selection**
-    * **What it is:** Choosing a pre-trained foundation model based on task requirements, cost, and performance.
+    * Choosing a pre-trained foundation model based on task requirements, cost, and performance.

 * **3. Fine-Tuning & Adaptation**
-    * **What it is:** Customizing the model for a specific task using techniques like fine-tuning, RAG, or prompt engineering.
+    * Customizing the model for a specific task using techniques like fine-tuning, RAG, or prompt engineering.

 * **4. Evaluation**
-    * **What it is:** Assessing model performance, safety, and fairness against defined metrics before deployment.
+    * Assessing model performance, safety, and fairness against defined metrics before deployment.

 * **5. Deployment**
-    * **What it is:** Making the customized and evaluated model available for use in an application.
+    * Making the customized and evaluated model available for use in an application.

 * **6. Feedback & Monitoring**
-    * **What it is:** Continuously monitoring the live model and collecting user feedback for future improvements.
+    * Continuously monitoring the live model and collecting user feedback for future improvements.

 # Components of an ML Pipeline

 * **1. Data Collection**
-    * **What it is:** Gathering raw data from various sources.
+    * Gathering raw data from various sources.

 * **2. Exploratory Data Analysis (EDA)**
-    * **What it is:** The initial investigation of data to discover patterns and spot anomalies.
+    * The initial investigation of data to discover patterns and spot anomalies.

 * **3. Data Pre-processing**
-    * **What it is:** Cleaning, transforming, and preparing raw data for training.
+    * Cleaning, transforming, and preparing raw data for training.

 * **4. Feature Engineering**
-    * **What it is:** Creating new or selecting existing input variables (features) to improve performance.
+    * Creating new or selecting existing input variables (features) to improve performance.

 * **5. Model Training**
-    * **What it is:** Feeding the prepared data to an algorithm to learn patterns.
+    * Feeding the prepared data to an algorithm to learn patterns.

 * **6. Hyperparameter Tuning**
-    * **What it is:** Finding the optimal configuration settings for a model.
+    * Finding the optimal configuration settings for a model.

 * **7. Evaluation**
-    * **What it is:** Assessing the trained model's performance and accuracy on unseen data.
+    * Assessing the trained model's performance and accuracy on unseen data.

 * **8. Deployment**
-    * **What it is:** Integrating the validated model into a production environment to make live predictions.
+    * Integrating the validated model into a production environment to make live predictions.

 * **9. Monitoring**
-    * **What it is:** Continuously tracking the live model's performance to detect issues like data drift.
+    * Continuously tracking the live model's performance to detect issues like data drift.

 # Learning Types